Organic vs. Clean vs. Naturally-Derived

 Why does it matter?

-At Gladiateur Beauty™, we use these definitions intentionally — not as decoration.
+At Gladiateur Beauty™, we use these definitions deliberately — not decoratively.
+Because an educated customer isn’t just loyal.

-“Organic” — the strictest of the strict.
+“Organic” — the strictest of the strict

 Organic skincare ingredients are the overachievers of the industry.